cbrown1234/analyse-json/README.md

-        --jsonpath <JSONPATH>    JSONpath query to filter/limit the inspection to --merge                  Include combined results for all files when using glob -n, --lines <LINES>          Limit inspection to the first n lines -V, --version                Print version information
+        --jsonpath <JSONPATH>    JSONpath query to filter/limit the inspection to --merge                  Include combined results for all files when using glob -n, --lines <LINES>          Limit inspection to the first n lines --parallel               Use parallel version of the processing -q, --quiet                  Silence error logging
+    -V, --version                Print version information
 ```